openwisp/openwisp-utils/README.rst

 We collect data on OpenWISP usage to gauge user engagement, satisfaction, and upgrade patterns.
 This informs our development decisions, ensuring continuous improvement aligned with user needs.

+To enhance our understanding and management of this data, we have integrated `Clean Insights <https://cleaninsights.org/>`_, a privacy-preserving analytics tool.
+Clean Insights allows us to responsibly gather and analyze usage metrics without compromising user privacy.
+It provides us with the means to make data-driven decisions while respecting our users' rights and trust.

 Quality Assurance Checks
 ------------------------